 Examples of problems to be solved through R&D within this sector

-- How to solve slow and out of date processes which result in long lead times and poor customer experiences
+- How to solve slow and out of date processes that result in long lead times and poor customer experiences

 - What needs to be done to update machinery which is no longer fit for purpose